resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 doing updates from AARNET.
 Hence you may prefer to base your image on one provided by Ubuntu, as it isolates you from this possible point of failure.

-Either way, choose an [Ubuntu LTS](https://wiki.ubuntu.com/LTS) image as your base.
-This means that you won't have to rebuild the image every six months or so: something that has bitten the origanal developers of this course!
+Either way, try to choose an [Ubuntu LTS](https://wiki.ubuntu.com/LTS) image as your base.
+This means that you won't have to rebuild the image every six months or so: something that has bitten the original developers of this course!

 For the purpose of these notes we are using the 14.04 LTS release.

+### Ubuntu sourced image

 If wanting to use an Ubuntu provided image, go to the images tab of the dashboard: